-- 1 Open the Ethernet > Connections menu.
+- 1 Open the Ethernet>Connections menu.

 - 2 Open the Connection profile.

 - 3 Open the Encaps Options submenu.

 - 4 Set Send Auth=PAP-TOKEN.

 - The Send Auth parameter specifies the authentication type requested by the caller.

 - 5 For the Send PW parameter, specify a password.

 The MAX sends the value of the Send PW parameter as part of the initial session negotiation.
-If the session then presents a password challenge, the user types in the current one-time-only password displayed on the security card.
+If the session then presents a password challenge, the user types in the current onetime-only password displayed on the security card.

-- 6 Save your changes.